AndersDeath/diary2/000-current.md

 # 16 April - Dienstag - Berlin - 572 Tag der Einwanderung - Cold Cloudy

 Today I was in the home doctor office.
+I goy papers that I need to surgery and